 The binding international legal principle of non-refoulement means that European countries cannot transfer anyone to a place where they are at a real risk of serious human rights violations.
 Returning asylum-seekers to Afghanistan, even as violence escalates, is a brazen violation of international law.

 Amnesty spokespeople and Trondheim students are available for interview.
-For more information or to arrange an interview contact Alison Abrahams on +32 2 548 27 73, +32 483 680 812 or [email protected]
+For more information or to arrange an interview contact Amnesty International press office on +32 2 548 27 73, +32 483 680 812 or [email protected]